 Time schedule must either fit in with already scheduled council meetings or must indicate when special council meetings must be scheduled.
-Special council meeting may have to be scheduled.
+P128 Special council meeting may have to be scheduled.
 It is not clear to what person or structure in the parent municipality this budget must be submitted.
 However, it makes good sense for the council of the municipality to consider this budget at the same meeting that it considers he municipality's own proposed adjustments budget.
 Mayor Accounting officer Mayor Board of directors of entity Mayor must at least 10 months before start of budget year table in council time schedule outlining key deadlines for - preparation, tabling and approval of annual budget - annual review of IDP - annual review of budget-related policies - tabling and adoption of any amendments to IDP and budget-related policies - any consultative processes forming part of foregoing Accounting officer of municipal entity must assess entity's budgetary and financial performance for first six months of financial year, and submit assessment report to board of directors and parent municipality.
 Accounting officer of municipality must assess budgetary and financial performance of municipality for first six months of financial year, make recommendations on whether adjustments budget necessary, and recommend revised projections for revenues and expenses.
-This assessment must be submitted to the mayor, national treasury and the provincial treasury (presumably immediately).
-Mayor must submit accounting officer's report to council.
-31 August 20 January 25 January 31 January 31 January or earlier if so requested by parent municipality 21(1)(b) Section 88 72(1), (2) and (3) 54(1)(f) 87 funicipality Ugu District N
+This assessment must be submitted to the mayor, national treasury and the provincial treasury (presumably immediately). oort to 31 August 20 January 25 January 31 January 31 January or earlier if so requested by parent municipality 21(1)(b) Section 88 72(1), (2) and (3) 54(1)(f)

 It is not clear what person or structure in the parent municipality must perform this action, but the council seems the logical party.
-It would also make sense for the council to consider this budget by 31 January. prepared at any stage.
-It would make good sense, however, for the parent municipality to insist that the entity's revised budget be prepared and submitted to the mayor at the same time that or before the entity's proposed budget for the new financial year is considered.
+It would also make sense for the council to consider this budget by 31 January.
 Again the potential problem of different parent municipalities having different views will have to be resolved by (presumably) the mayors considered.
 Adjustments budgets may be prepared by the accounting officer, and tabled in council by the Mayor "when necessary".
 They must be so prepared and tabled (within prescribed limits as to timing and frequency) whenever material adjustments to expenses or revenues are required, and not only when "serious financial problems" are looming.
 In general, adjustments budgets should preferably be tabled by or as soon as possible after 31 January, and certainly not later than 31 March when the draft annual budget for the next year is first tabled.
 Board of directors and mayor of parent municipality Mayor Parent municipality must consider proposed budget, and make any necessary recommendations.
 Board of directors of entity may, with approval of mayor of parent municipality, revise budget of entity for certain prescribed reasons.
 Adjustments budget once approved by board of directors of entity must be tabled by mayor at next meeting of council of parent municipality.
 Adjustments budget must be made public.
 If municipality faces "serious financial problems" mayor must "promptly" respond to and initiate remedial steps proposed by accounting officer, including steps to reduce expenses and tabling of adjustments budget.
 Mayor must also consider revisions to service delivery and budget implementation plan.
 (Note that only council may approve changes to service delivery targets and KPIs - these changes must therefore be tabled with the adjustments budget).
 (31 January to mid-March) (Tabled in council by 31 January) (Between 31 January and 31 March) 87 87 54(1) and (2)